with sour cream mashed potatoes and roasted carrots

-Combine cornstarch, beef demi-glace, and ¾ cup water in a mixing bowl.
+Prepare cornstarch slurry by combining cornstarch, beef demi-glace, and ¾ cup water in a mixing bowl.
+Set aside.

 Pat steaks dry, and season both sides with a pinch of salt and pepper.

-Bring a small pot with diced potato covered by lightly salted water to a boil.
-Reduce to a simmer and cook until potato is fork-tender, 15-18 minutes.
+Bring a small pot with diced potatoes covered by lightly salted water to a boil.
+Reduce to a simmer and cook until potatoes are fork-tender, 12-16 minutes.

-Drain potato in a colander and return to pot.
+Drain potatoes in a colander and return to pot.
 Add sour cream and half the butter (reserve remaining for sauce) and mash until smooth.
-Season with ¼ tsp. salt, cover, and set aside.
+Season with ¼ tsp. salt.
+Cover and set aside.

 Roast the Carrot Slices